PudgyPoppins/caps/README.md

 	* change "network" to community across all files
 	* css top to bottom
 	* will need to override most forms, make them look nice and pretty
+	* change a lot of email forms / remove jokes :(

 	* Change DEBUG to TRUE
 	* Get a real email address to use